 This page is features an HO scale micro-layout that I built as an Inglenook Sidings Switching Layout.
-I have named it the "Middle Europe Forest Railway".
+I have named it the "Middle America Forest Railway".
 I included a turntable in my design that allows me to store my locomotive in an engine house when not in use.
 The turntable track also serves as part of the headshunt as well.
 Examples of Inglenook type switching layouts can be found on the internet.
 This type of layout originated in England (If I recall).
-My layout is pretty generic and I mostly run European equipment on it.
+My layout is pretty generic and I run American prototype equipment on it.

 The Inglenook layout is designed for a switching game.
 See the web for more information on how the game is set up and run.
 Its a fun way to enjoy model railroading in a small space and for a minimal outlay of money.